Pottinger Street: Location

-The street was originally on the slope between Queen's Road Central and Hollywood Road.
+The street originally ran the length of the slope between Queen's Road Central and Hollywood Road.
 This section is entirely covered by stone slabs.
-Starting up from Queen's Road Central, it crosses Stanley Street and Wellington Street and ends at the eastern end of Hollywood Road, just after it meets Wyndham Street.
+Starting from Queen's Road Central, it crosses Stanley Street and Wellington Street where it ends at the eastern end of Hollywood Road, just after it meets Wyndham Street.

-Central District underwent several reclamation projects, and extended the street north from Queen's Road Central to Connaught Road Central, junctioning Des Voeux Road Central.
-Buildings like Man Yee Building, Wing On House, Chinachem Tower and Hong Kong Chinese Bank Building are located at this section.
-This is the only section that allows vehicular traffic and not being paved by stone slabs.
+Following several land reclamation projects in Central, Pottinger Street was extended north from Queen's Road Central to Connaught Road Central where it intersects with Des Voeux Road Central.
+The Man Yee Building and Wing On House are located in this section.
+This is the only section of the street accessible to vehicular traffic.

 History

-The first Roman Catholic cathedral of Hong Kong was built in 1843 at the junction of Pottinger Street and Wellington Street and was destroyed in a fire in 1859.
-It was rebuilt, but subsequently a different site was selected and the current Cathedral of the Immaculate Conception at Caine Road was completed 1888.
+Hong Kong's first Roman Catholic cathedral was built in 1843 at the junction of Pottinger Street and Wellington Street, and was destroyed in a fire in 1859.
+It was subsequently rebuilt at a different site, and the current Cathedral of the Immaculate Conception on Caine Road was completed in 1888.

-In the 19th century, Chinese and European residents used to live separately in different neighbourhoods.
-The street once acts as a rough boundary between the two groups.
-The Chinese used to mainly live west of the street and westerners to the east.
-An Air-Raid Precaution Tunnel was built beneath the street in 1940-41 but was abandoned after the Second World War and was filled back in the 1980s.
+In the 19th century, Chinese and European residents lived in separate neighbourhoods.
+Pottinger Street once acted as a rough boundary between the two groups: the Chinese mainly lived to the west of the street, and Westerners to the east.

+An Air Raid Precautions Tunnel was built beneath the street between 1940-41, but was abandoned following the liberation of Hong Kong, and was backfilled in the 1980s.

-In the afternoon of 15 December 1941, during the Battle of Hong Kong, a stick Japanese bombs hit the junction of Old Bailey Street and Caine Road, the junction of Pottinger Street and Hollywood Road, Wellington Street and the Central Police Station.
-The bombing was part of a systematic bombardment of the Hong Kong Island's north shore that was launched on that day.
+On the afternoon of 15 December 1941, during the Battle of Hong Kong, Japanese bombs hit the junction of Old Bailey Street and Caine Road, the junction of Pottinger Street and Hollywood Road, Wellington Street and the Central Police Station.
+The attack – which had been launched that day – was the start of a systematic bombardment of Hong Kong Island's north shore.
+North Point Power Station was severely damaged during the raids.